 It is also possible that the attack may leave you unable to work.
 This can be due to the need to attend medical appointments or because of a permanent injury that resulted from the bite.
 If you missed time from work due to your injury, again, those losses can be factored into the value of your claim.

 Another common source of compensation is emotional trauma.
 Dog bites can be frightening experiences, and making a full recovery can require months of mental health counseling.
-A dog owner who allows an attack to occur is just as liable for your lost quality of life as your medical bills.
+Long after you’ve received medical attention and the medical costs of any bodily injury have been dealt with, you could still have years of mental anguish and emotional distress to contend with.
+Post-Traumatic Stress Disorder can take years of recovery and insurance policies may not cover all of it.
+A dog’s negligent owner who allows an attack to occur is just as liable for your lost quality of life as your medical bills.

 Call Loncar Lyon Jenkins Today to Protect Your Rights

 The dog bite laws in Austin grant owners a significant level of latitude when it comes to controlling their animals.
 The one-bite rule results in many injured people struggling to prove their claims for damages.
 However, certain situations still leave owners responsible for the actions of their dogs.
 Still, it falls to injured claimants to prove the animal’s violent past.

 An Austin dog bite lawyer stands ready to fight for you.
 We understand the state’s laws concerning dog bites and what you need to prove to prevail in a claim.
 We will work to discover all evidence that points to poor dog ownership and the extent of your losses.
 Using this information, we aim to obtain fair compensation from the dog’s owner, homeowners’ insurance companies, and even the owners of apartment buildings.